vsanin42/minishell/README.md

 # november 13 add-ins by Zuzka
 - changed the error_msg functions so it takes a message string, but also the struct mini so it can free it and also possibly 2 strings whic we need to free, helps with norm, if no string to free just pass in NULL
-- working on adding RD and WR end of pipe to redir struct
+- working on adding RD and WR end of pipe to redir struct:
+- add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe --> probably in parser_redir.c find_redirs function or maybe in new_cmd function or in parser function - DONE
-DOING: if it starts with pipe we should not store it as fd - or maybe it is good because now we know that command started with pipe because first cmd->node has RD redir when it should not have and we can quit
+- if input starts /ends with pipe we store it in redirs but we can check if first cmd node has RD pipe in redirs OR last cmd node has pipe WR in redirs and know pipe was first/last element - storing it is good because now we know that command started with pipe and we know we can quit/give the prompt back
+- DOING: passing struct mini to all functions that may quit the program - BUT WE PROBABLY SHOULD DO IT THAT THEY CLEAR TOKEN AND COMMAND LISTS AND GIVE THE PROMPT BACK
+- STARTED EVALUATOR - there are things we have to do before execution, feel free to add more
+- we have to fix lexer - how strings in arrray are counted when we have unclosed quotes - functions mainly find_words, process_env_and_text and also check_next_char,

 # TODO